EchterAlsFake/EPorner_API/README/Documentation.md

 The ToS of Eporner.com clearly say that using scrapers / bots isn't allowed.
 <br>This API uses primarily the official Webmasters API which is in compliance to the ToS.

-<br>However, there are more features, which can be enabled using the function parameters.
+<br>However, there are more features which can be enabled using the function parameters.
 <br> The function parameter is called `enable_html_scraping`.
 This parameter is by default
 <br> set to `False`.
 However, you can set it to `True` to enable all features.